kimnewzealand/Git-Resources/GitCommands.md

 Commit

 + `git commit -m "<message>"` commits the file with the snapshot to the `local repository` locally.
-The commit records the changes to the file.
+The commit records the changes to the file ie actually takes the snapshot and makes a permanent record of it

 Fetch